ShadowstrikeSupremacy/MotionCube-/README.md

 - Roll and pitch values are shown on screen.
 - Move your sensor to see the box rotate accordingly.

-## Project Name Ideas
-- MotionCube
-- Track3D
-- GyroBox
-- OrientaBox
-- PoseViz
-- AxisTracker

 ## Team Credits
+- Siddharth
+- Toshit
+- Utkarsh
-- [Your Names Here]
+- Pratik

 ## Suggestions for Improvements
 - Add data logging (save roll/pitch to a file)